 Your answer to this will likely guide how many crib sheets you will get.

 How likely are you to do laundry?

 If you’re asking how many crib sheets do I need, you’re really asking how much laundry will I do?

-In an ideal world, you could stretch a whole week between laundry days, but it’s just as likely that you may need to change those crib sheets every single day.
+In an ideal world, you could stretch a whole week between laundry days, but considering that the average family does 300 loads of laundry a year – it’s just as likely that you may need to change those crib sheets every single day.
 Are you willing to do the laundry right away, or would you rather just throw them in the hamper until the end of the week?